Team-Infinitesimal/Infinitesimal/README.md

 **If you are upgrading from a previous version by `Download ZIP`, fully delete the old folder first.
 Do not merge the new folder into the old.**

 ## Theme Features
-* Accurate timing windows scoring and lifebar mechanics to K-Pump
+* Accurate asymmetrical timing windows scoring and lifebar mechanics to K-Pump
 * Additional timing windows available (StepMania, ITG, Infinity, Pro, Jump)
 * Announcer in the evaluation screen, including support for your own custom announcers
 * Basic Mode can be accessed by starting a game with no profiles present, or by using the "Guest" profile